khulnasoft/integrations-core/arangodb/README.md

 ## Overview

-This check monitors [ArangoDB][1] through the Datadog Agent.
+This check monitors [ArangoDB][1] through the Khulnasoft Agent.
 ArangoDB 3.8 and above are supported.

-Enable the Datadog-ArangoDB integration to:
+Enable the Khulnasoft-ArangoDB integration to:

 - Identify slow queries based on user-defined thresholds.
 - Understand the impact of a long request and troubleshoot latency issues.